Influencers 4: Rory Miller

 The Hierarchy of Response

-He emphasises that most violent encounters can be avoided entirely through awareness and de-escalation.
+He underscores that awareness and de-escalation can completely prevent most violent encounters.
 Physical skills are a last resort, and the decision to act (or not) matters far more than technique.
 He stresses that freezing under stress is normal and must be trained against.

 Stress Inoculation

 He draws heavily on how the body responds to adrenaline – tunnel vision, loss of fine motor skills, and time distortion.
-He argues that training must replicate real stress to have any value and that most dojo training creates false confidence.
+He argues that real stress must be replicated in training for it to have any value, and most dojo training leads to false confidence.

 The Legal and Ethical Dimension

 He puts significant weight on understanding when force is legally and morally justified.
-Acting outside those lines can ruin your life even if you survive.
-This separates his work from most self-defence instruction.
+Even if you survive, acting outside these boundaries can ruin your life.
+This emphasis separates his work from most self-defence instruction.

 Key Books